Drone Testing and Certification

 By obtaining this accreditation, ALTER becomes the first Notified Body in Europe for Regulation 2019/945.
 This achievement results from a long effort that has required the development of advanced flight test systems, test methods, and process innovation.
 The requirements aim to ensure the safety of drones placed on the European market.

-Drone testing: A complete campaigns for unmanned and remotely piloted aircraft systems (UAS/RPAS/drones)
+Drone testing: A complete campaign for unmanned and remotely piloted aircraft systems (UAS/RPAS/drones)

 Manufacturers play a crucial role in ensuring that products placed on the extended single market of the European Economic Area (EEA) are safe.
 They are responsible for checking that their products meet EU safety, health, and environmental protection requirements.